-Paul Fitzgerald is a research professor of psychiatry at Monash University in Australia.
+Paul Fitzgerald is the Director of School of Medicine and Psychology.
 He completed a fellowship at the University of Toronto, where he initially used TMS as a tool for “investigating aspects of brain function and dysfunction in people with schizophrenia.”
 Gradually, his studies regarding schizophrenia expanded into the possibility of using TMS as a broader therapeutic tool for treating a range of mental illnesses.

 Fitzgerald has fulfilled his ambition by establishing a broader TMS research program at home in Australia.
 He explains that TMS revives neurons which have become underactive as a result of mental illness.
 The therapy can be a non-invasive alternative or a complement to medicine or other treatments.
 The quick pulses of TMS produce magnetic fields that induct electrical currents into the brain.
 When one site of the brain’s neural circuit is stimulated, it sets off a chain reaction: each neuron responds to the renewed activity of the neuron before it.
 This enables messages to be delivered more effectively from one side of the brain to the other, overcoming the depressive lag in response caused by previously incapacitated neurons.